paulthegeek/Project-Rho/README.md

 I love comic books.
 Every Wednesday a new stack of comics hits the physical and digital shelves.
-On this day you check out what new comics are out some might be from your pull list(comics you subscribe to monthly) or there is something new you would like to try.
+On this day you check out what new comics are out.
+Some might be from your pull list (comics you subscribe to monthly) or there is something new you would like to try.

-Currently the only way to know what new comics are coming is to go to a comic book site and look at the long list of books that have come out for that week.
+Currently the only way to know what new comics are coming is to go to a comic book site and look at a long list of books that have come out for that week.
 The problem I wanted to solve was limiting that list to only the books you care about.